bartdag/recodoc2/README.rst

   Ran x tests in xs

   OK

+If you use MySQL, you may see some error messages at the end of the unit tests: as long as the OK is printed, you should ignore these annoying error messages.

 If you see these lines instead, there was an error and you should contact me: